Corniel/Sudoku/README.md

 # Sudoku Solver
 My attempt to write a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver.

 ## Dynamic solver
 The approach of my solver is that I specify both [clues](#Clues) and the (potentially custom) [constraints](#Constraint) to apply when trying to solve the puzzle.
+By doing so, my solver can solve a wide variety Sudoku variants.

+## Suported variants

-## Standard Sudoku
+### Standard Sudoku
-To let the dynamic solver solve a standard Sudoku puzzle the following code will do the trick:
+Obviously, standard Suduko's are supported.

 ``` csharp
 var clues = Clues.Parse("""